TankerHQ/spec/concepts.md

 # Concepts

+[Tanker App]: concepts.md#tanker-app "An application created in the Tanker dashboard"
+[Trustchain]: concepts.md#trustchain "A Trustchain is a collection of signed blocks, attached to a given app"
 [Device Encryption Key Pair]: concepts.md#device-keys "Unique identifier of a user"
 [Device ID]: concepts.md#device-id "Unique identifier of a device belonging to a user"
 [Device Signature Key Pair]: concepts.md#device-keys "Used when the user signs a block"